Javascript Menu by Deluxe-Menu.com

 Other BMD16N/BMD16N-SD decoders can be directly connected sideways

-Even further reduced risk of errors thanks to filtered clock circuit and improved reset circuit
+Even further reduced risk of errors thanks to improved reset circuit

 Sturdy screw connectors